 The Smell And Texture Of Your Socks

-Some of us humans have smellier feet than others; that’s an uncomfortable fact for most of us to accept; nevertheless, it’s true.
+Why do cockapoos love socks?
+They love the smell!
+Some humans have smellier feet than others; that’s an uncomfortable fact for most of us to accept; nevertheless, it’s true.
 Now, this might put off our better half, and in my case, it undoubtedly does, but not my Cockapoo.
 She loves the way my socks smell; it makes me so proud.

 If anything we wear carries our unique scent more than socks and shoes, I’d love to know what.
 All dogs have a fantastic sense of smell, and it makes sense they love the scent because it must mean they can get close to us.

-In general, dogs do love stinky stuff; sometimes, the smellier, the better.
-We’ve all undoubtedly looked on in horror as our dogs happily roll in something foul-smelling or worse, something that’s been dead for a while.
+Dogs generally love stinky stuff; sometimes, the smellier, the better.
+We’ve all undoubtedly looked on in horror as our dogs happily roll in something foul-smelling or, worse, something that’s been dead for a while.

 Familiar Smells Are Comforting